 Since my affairs in game development have never proved fruitful, I’ve always been on the receiving end of press releases and related emails.
-As such, it wasn’t until recently that I fully realized how daunting it can be, reaching out to someone with your game, asking for coverage.
-Time being limited and all, you’ll also have to make your pitch as awesome as possible, so they’ll feature your creation over someone elses.
+As such, it wasn’t until recently that I fully realized how daunting it can be to reach out to someone with your game, asking for coverage.
+Time is limited and all, but you’ll also have to make your pitch as awesome as possible, so they’ll feature your creation over someone else’s.
 Don’t let any of that stop you though!
 Remember: he who dares, wins.
 Welcome to The Indie Post.

 I can’t even begin to imagine how nervous some people likely are, the first time they contact members of the press.
 Bloggers, YouTubers, someone with a big site, or maybe even another developer for a bit of ‘word of mouth exchange’ – it’s not easy.
 What do you tell them?
 How many details should you share?
 Is now the best time to present your project, or should you wait?
 Those are just some of the questions I’d ask myself, if I was a first-time developer, writing that all-important press release/email(s).

 Much as I’d love to tell you otherwise, personal preference does come into play for some writers.
-There are those who enjoy having a ton of details available, no matter how insignificant they may seem, while other would rather have it precise and to the point.
-Me, I’m somewhere in-between the two.
+There are those who enjoy having a ton of details available, no matter how insignificant they may seem, while others would rather have it precise and to the point.
+Me, I’m somewhere in between the two.
 Relay as much information as possible, but at the same time, try to keep it brief.
-Bulleted lists can be great as long as they’re accompanied by a paragraph or two – otherwise they could easily be seen as a lack of effort.
+Bulleted lists can be great as long as they’re accompanied by a paragraph or two – otherwise, they could easily be seen as a lack of effort.

 Another thing I’ve noticed a lot of developers do, which they really shouldn’t, is oversell the pitch.
 You should be proud of what you’ve made, no doubt about that, but please… limit the use of buzzwords.
 You’re asking a journalist for feedback/to critique the game, so there’s no reason to claim that it’s ‘epic’, ‘ground-breaking’, ‘incredibly innovative’ etc. – let me/them be the judge of that.
 Show your enthusiasm in a more subtle way instead, and for the love of all that which is holy, do not ignore a bad review, should you get one.